rorekk/maudica-wiki/src/authoring/README.md

 **Melee targets...**

-  - Must be isolated, or at least 1/2 note after a sustain start
+  - Must be isolated, or at least 2 beats after a sustain start
-  - 1/2 note of rest after a melee if changing mechanics.
+  - 2 beats of rest after a melee if changing mechanics.
   - No more than one melee (or two-handed melees) per 1/4 note.

 **Sustains...**

-  - 1/4 note in between sustain end and next target on the same hand.
+  - 1 beat in between sustain end and next target on the same hand.

 **Chain targets...**

   - Must be isolated, no targets or melees during chains.
-  - When changing mechanics, needs at least 1/2 note of rest before and after.
+  - When changing mechanics, needs at least 2 beats of rest before and after.

 ***No slotted notes***

 #### Standard (Suggestions)

-  - Use mostly 1/2 and 1/4 notes,
+  - Use mostly half and quarter notes,
   - Avoid using more than 8 successive quarter notes.
-  - Group syncopated, 1/4 and 1/8 notes together closely (\~1 grid space
+  - Group syncopated, quarter and eighth notes together closely (\~1 grid space apart).
-    apart).
-  - Successive 8th notes should be saved for the most difficult songs in the tier.
+  - Successive eighth notes should be saved for the most difficult songs in the tier.
   - Notes that are 1.5 beats apart are ok up to \~150 BPM.
   - Start chains on strong beats.